Bushwhacker Butch: The Sheepherders (1974–1981)

 After leaving Stampede Wrestling, the Kiwis began doing double duty in Japan for International Wrestling Enterprise.
 In 1975, they returned to New Zealand for the first wrestling television tapings On the Mat.
 Both men were inactive from wrestling for a few years.

 In 1979, both men reunited working for NWA Pacific Northwest as well as the Canadian-based International All-Star Wrestling around 1979–1980 as "the Kiwi Sheepherders".
 In 1979, the team won the NWA Pacific Northwest Tag Team Championship on three occasions between 21 July and 5 August 1980 before they left the territory.
-On 22 September, the Sheepherders lost the gold to Dutch Savage and Stan Stasiak only to regain them a week later.
+On 22 September, the Sheepherders lost the gold to Dutch Savage and Stan Stasiak only to regain it a week later.
 On 11 February 1980, the Sheepherders became double champions when they downed Dutch Savage and Stasiak once again, this time for the NWA Canadian Tag Team Championship.
 Top faces Rick Martel and "Rowdy" Roddy Piper teamed up in May 1980 to take the NWA Canadian tag titles from the Sheepherders and, in effect, run the duo out of the Northwest region by August, gaining the NWA Pacific Northwest tag titles when the Sheepherders left the promotion.

 The next stop for the Sheepherders was a brief stay in the Mid Atlantic Championship Wrestling territory run by Jim Crockett.
 In MACW, the two won the NWA Mid-Atlantic Tag Team Championship by beating Matt Borne and Buzz Sawyer for the gold.
 The Sheepherders held onto the gold for close to three months before dropping it to Dewey Robertson and George Wells on 12 December.
 After losing the titles, Luke and Butch headed for warmer weather as they traveled to Puerto Rico and began working for the World Wrestling Council as "Los Pastores".
 While in Puerto Rico, the team would win the WWC North American Tag Team Championship twice while touring the island.

 After the team left WWC, Butch decided that he wanted to return closer to home and went to Australia to wrestle.
 Luke remained in the United States determined to keep the "Sheepherders" name on everyone's lips by teaming up with "Lord" Jonathan Boyd (formerly of the Royal Kangaroos).